 - Apply castor oil on the stretch marks and massage the area gently in circular motion for about five to ten minutes.

 - Use a plastic bag to cover the area, roll a hot water bottle on it for about 30 to 40 minutes.
 The heat opens the pores and the oil gets absorbed into the pores.

 - Clean the area and repeat it every day for at least a month to see good results.

-Other Oils: Various oils like coconut, almond, avocado, castor and vitamin E can be mixed in equal proportions and applied on the skin.
+Other Oils: Various oils like sesame, coconut, almond, avocado, castor and vitamin E can be mixed in equal proportions and applied on the skin.
 You can also use them to massage the region.
-You can also use any one oil and use as a massage oil.

-- Take regular oils like almond or coconut.
+- Take regular oils like almond, sesame, or coconut.